Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

 - **(Rule 4)** When a person follows up with multiple consecutive verbal actions within the context of a response to another person, each of these verbal actions are categorized as a response.

 - **(Rule 5)** During a conversation the topic of the conversation may transition smoothly.
-When this is the case, consecutive verbal actions are continued to be categorized as responses.
+In this case, consecutive verbal actions are continued to be categorized as responses.
 When a verbal action introduces an abrupt change of topic, the action is **not** categorized as a response.
-Consider this example during the scenario mini-game for the emotion 'jealousy'.

 - **(Rule 6)** When it is ambiguous whether a verbal action categorizes as a response **and** the verbal action clearly categorizes as a stimulus, the verbal action is then annotated as a stimulus (i.e. cat.
 1 to 5).

 - **(Rule 7)** When it is not evident if a verbal action categorizes as a stimulus or as a response, the verbal action is categorized as ambiguous (cat.
 7).